What’s the Difference – Independent Executive, Management Consultant, Part-time or Temporary Executive

 - Lacking the financial expertise to grow your company without taking unnecessary risks.
 Using part time CFO services will get you the right expertise to avoid and mitigate those risks giving you the ability to make the right decisions for your company thus leveraging the knowledge of a been there, done that executive who.

 - Looking to sell your company but can’t get the price you want.
-An interim President or Interim COO who has sold several companies can help you identify and strengthen the weak areas thus creating more value in your company.
+An independent President or independent COO who has sold several companies can help you identify and strengthen the weak areas thus creating more value in your company.

 Consulting/Project – Executive is brought in for a specific task, often assessment.
 It is typically completed within a shorter time frame.
 A great option to fill an expertise gap, executive a strategic plan project or test the waters with someone new.